 Bone & Calcium Content in RMB

 Raw meaty bones (RMB) contain edible bone, muscle meat, fats, and connective tissue; and each RMB will vary in the edible bone content.
-Calculating the amount of edible bone present helps prevent constipation in raw diets.
+Calculate the amount of edible bone present to prevent constipation in raw diets.

 Resource Guarding

-Resource guarding is often a topic brought up in raw feeding based on the simple fact that raw food is highly valued by dogs.
-Touching a dog while it eats, playing with a dog’s food, taking food away without a trade item, and other similar actions is very dangerous when a dog exhibits resource guarding.
+Resource guarding is often brought up in raw feeding due to the simple fact that raw food is highly valued by dogs.
+Touching a dog while it eats, playing with a dog’s food, taking food away without a trade item, and other similar actions are very dangerous when a dog exhibits resource guarding.
 However, resource guarding over raw food is normal behavior.
-A dog simply values the new food source and does not want to lose it.
+The dog simply values the new food source and does not want to lose it.

-Raw feeders should provide the dog space when eating.
+Pet parents should provide a dog space when eating.
 Do not hover.
 Instead, watch from a safe distance.
 If the dog needs to be approached, walk up, drop another piece of food, and walk away.
-This will show the dog someone is approaching to give – not take.
+This will show the dog someone is approaching to give – not to take.

-Transitioning to a raw diet can go smoothly and other times there are road bumps along the way.
+Transitioning to a raw diet may go smoothly while other times there are road bumps along the way.
 These are the common problems that may arise when transitioning to a raw diet and how to overcome those hurdles.Β